lynxoskar/data_mesh/presentation.md

     - Balance between centralized control and domain autonomy

 ---
+# Organisational and cultural shifts

+    - not only a system architectical shift.
+Far from it.
+Everyone participates.
+Benifits and contributes.

+---

 # Future
 - Data from id:links.
 Data + metadata interpreted by ai.
 Every consumer will be limited only by finding, vision,  taste, curiosity, creativity.